Avengers: Age of Ultron: Filming

 In April, shooting began in Hawley Woods in Hampshire, England, and Hayley Atwell, who played Peggy Carter in previous MCU films, filmed scenes inside the Rivoli Ballroom in London while extras performed the Lindy Hop.
 That June, scenes were shot at the University of East Anglia in Norwich and at Dover Castle in Kent, with Dover Castle used for interior shots of Strucker's Hydra base in Sokovia.
 The next month, filming took place at a training facility for London's Metropolitan Police Service, which doubled as a city in Sokovia.
 Additional filming took place in Chittagong, Bangladesh, including the Chittagong Ship Breaking Yard, and in the state of New York.
 On August 6, Whedon announced on Twitter that he had completed principal photography on Avengers: Age of Ultron.
 Disney spent $330.6 million on Avengers: Age of Ultron from February 2013 to November 2014, but $50.7 million of this was offset by payments from the UK tax authority.
 A report on actual production costs for films from FilmL.A.
 Inc., indicated a gross budget of $444 million, with a net of $365 million for Avengers: Age of Ultron.
-This makes the film the second most expensive film ever made.
+This makes the film one of the most expensive films ever made.

 Cinematographer Ben Davis, who also worked with Marvel on Guardians of the Galaxy, shot the film with a main unit of three Arri Alexa cameras.
 Davis said, "Although the Alexa was Marvel's preferred camera, we weren't locked into that choice from the start.
 What wasn't negotiable was the fact that we were shooting digital: that's how Marvel shoots all of its films."
 Davis also used Blackmagic Design's Pocket Cinema Cameras to meet the needs of the second unit kit explaining, "The second unit typically needs a fleet of smaller cameras that are less expensive and are rugged enough to handle the various trials by fire, as it were, that we throw at them."
 About the camera system, Whedon stated that this film was shot very differently from the first one; using many long lenses, and that he aimed to shoot the film almost like a documentary.
 To create the scenes depicting how Quicksilver views the world, scenes were shot with an ultra-high-speed camera and later combined with shots of Taylor-Johnson moving through the same scene at normal speed.